When Getting Divorced, Please Don’t . . .

 3. Remove Your Spouse from your Medical Insurance; Life insurance or Retirement Accounts

 For many who find themselves about to divorce, there is this gut reaction to self-preserve and remove your spouse from as many things as possible.
 When it comes to medical insurance, life insurance and retirement accounts, the Court most likely will Order you to maintain “status quo” pending the divorce action.
-This means, if you covered your spouses’ medical insurance or had him/her named as a beneficiary on a life insurance policy or other investment account, the Court can make you put your spouse back onto those policies through the duration of the divorce litigation.
+This means, if you covered your spouses’ medical insurance or had him/her named as a beneficiary on a life insurance policy or other investment accounts, the Court can make you put your spouse back onto those policies through the duration of the divorce litigation.
 Taking them off prematurely will only serve to increase your attorney fees and could have other dire financial consequences in the event of a medical emergency or death during the divorce.
 You should discuss such matters with your attorney before you make any changes.